Llanfairpwllgwyngyll 0.7 miles.

 With footpath access to the banks of the Menai Straits, this welcoming and contemporary cottage is ideal for a couple or family wishing to explore the delights of Anglesey and Snowdonia.

 This charming ground floor cottage is accessed via a porch into a delightful open plan living area warmed with living flame gas stove, and incorporating a kitchen and dining area where you can prepare delicious home-cooked meals, though there are so many excellent places to eat close by.

-The master bedroom with super king-size bed is spacious and airy, and benefits from an en-suite shower room, with the single bedroom housing a raised cabin bed with storage underneath, ideal for children to make their own.
+The master bedroom with super king-size bed is spacious and airy, and benefits from an en-suite shower room.

 This delightful cottage provides a perfect base to return to after great days out, and with a sheltered lawn, you can relax and unwind in peace and quiet with a glass of wine whilst your barbecue sizzles away.